 Section 20 of the Charter provides that a person must not be deprived of their property other than in accordance with law.
-This right requires that powers which authorise the deprivation of property are conferred by legislation or common law, are confined and structured rather than unclear, are accessible to the public, and are formulated precisely.
-In considering whether this right has been limited, a court will consider whether the relevant law deprives a person of property, and whether deprivation is in accordance with law.
+This right requires that powers which authorise the deprivation of property are conferred the relevant law deprives a person of property, and whether deprivation is in accordance with law.